-Normally I’m not one to jump on the Disney bandwagon.
-There have been a slew of hit-or-miss Disney games since Disney first set its sights on global domination.
+Normally, I’m not one to jump on the Disney bandwagon.
+There has been a slew of hit-or-miss Disney games since Disney first set its sights on global domination.

 Villainous is actually one of the better ones out there.
-It’s smartly focuses on the most interesting aspects of their films, the bad guys.
+It smartly focuses on the most interesting aspects of their films, the bad guys.

 In Villainous, players get to take on the role of their favorite mustache-twirling, tentacled, or polymorphing baddie.

-Each baddie has their own nefarious objective and way to go about it, but there’s also a fate deck included that changes the game up for everyone.
+Each baddie has its own nefarious objective and way to go about it, but there’s also a fate deck included that changes the game up for everyone.

-If you’re a Disney fan, it’s hard to pass this one up, and there’s a lot of expansions to improve your game and add even more of your favorite bad guys to the mix.
+If you’re a Disney fan, it’s hard to pass this one up, and there are a lot of expansions to improve your game and add even more of your favorite bad guys to the mix.